The Ultimate Productive Home Office Setup Guide (18 “Must-Have” Items)

 This mid-back chair uses ventilated material in the back to help keep you cool throughout the day.
 This simple chair is also great for smaller spaces.

 This larger chair can hold more body weight and gives full support of your back.
 This chair might be right for you if you rarely get a chance to take a break and get up to move around.

 10. Adequate Lighting

-While having natural lighting is best, having enough lighting is important so you can see your work and set the mood and atmosphere of your office.
+While having natural lighting is best, having enough lighting in your home office setup can be important.
+Good lighting can help you to see your work and sets the mood and atmosphere of your office.
 If you do not get enough natural lighting in your office, you can use floor or desk lamps to supplement.
 Check out some of these options: